ToolsForHumans/zag/doc/source/user/engines.rst

 An *engine* takes a flow structure (described by :doc:`patterns <patterns>`) and uses it to decide which :doc:`atom <atoms>` to run and when.

-TaskFlow provides different implementations of engines.
+Zag provides different implementations of engines.
 Some may be easier to use (ie, require no additional infrastructure setup) and understand; others might require more complicated setup but provide better scalability.
-The idea and *ideal* is that deployers or developers of a service that use TaskFlow can select an engine that suites their setup best without modifying the code of said service.
+The idea and *ideal* is that deployers or developers of a service that use Zag can select an engine that suites their setup best without modifying the code of said service.